DBM-MCF/qupath-extension-efficientv2unet/README.md

 ### Step 1: Install Efficient V2 UNet
 - Create a python environment for the Efficient V2 UNet as described [here](https://github.com/DBM-MCF/efficientv2-unet).
 ### Step 2: Install the extension
-- Download the latest `qupath-extension-efficientv2unet-[version].jar` file from releases, and add it into your extensions directory.
+- Download the latest `qupath-extension-efficientv2unet-[version].jar` file from releases, and add it into your extensions' directory.
    - If your extensions directory is unset, drag & drop `qupath-extension-efficientv2unet-[version].jar` onto the main QuPath window.
      You'll be prompted to select a QuPath user directory.
      The extension will then be copied to a location inside that directory.
 - Download the latest `qupath-extension-cellpose-[version].jar` from the respective [repository](https://github.com/BIOP/qupath-extension-cellpose),
-and add it into your extensions directory.
+and add it into your extensions' directory.

 ### Set up the extension in QuPath
 - In QuPath go to `Edit > Preferences > EfficientV2UNet`,
 specify the path to the EfficientV2UNet environment python executable file.
-  - You can find the location of the python executable file by starting a CLI of the EffiecientV2UNet and typing `where python` (Windows) or `which python`(UNIX).
+  - You can find the location of the python executable file by starting a CLI of the EffiecientV2UNet and typing `where python` (Windows) or `which python` (UNIX).
 - Specify also the kind of environment used (see note below)
 - You may also configure the cellpose settings (follow the [instructions](https://github.com/BIOP/qupath-extension-cellpose) accordingly),
 - but it is not required for this extension